 You need to bring plenty of US dollars only.
 In our experience, booking extra tours and add ons once in destination required US dollars only.
 The companies would not take Minat due to the widely varying exchange rates at which it is obtained.

-Exact opposite, all restaurants require payment in Minat.
+The exact opposite, all restaurants require payment in Minat.
 So you have to operate with both currencies when you are there.
-Plan ahead and make sure you have more than enough USD currency for your stay.
+Plan and make sure you have more than enough USD currency for your stay.